mikiprogrammer79/pricing-table/README.md

 # pricing-table
-Create a pricing table webpage styling with CSS and display flexbox
+Create a pricing table webpage styling with CSS (Internal) and display flexbox